digital-asset/docs.daml.com/docs/3.0.0/docs/tools/daml-shell/index.rst

    │ PingPong:Copy [89a08f0324025f1254f0…]                         │ Non-consuming │     1 │
    └───────────────────────────────────────────────────────────────┴───────────────┴───────┘

-Exercises for a specific choice can be looked up like this:
+You can look up exercises for a specific choice:

 ::